radkill/simple-lazy-load-videos/README.md

 ```

 ## Changelog
+### 1.0.0
+* Add Gutenberg support
+* New oEmbed template logic
+* Do template replacement only on frontend
+* Fix Vimeo thumbnail

 ### 0.9.0
 * Stop all other video or HTML media if new video starts playing
 * Stop all video if HTML media starts playing